Existence of unimodular triangulations - positive results: Introduction

+form a Hilbert basis of the normal cone~\cite[\pS22.3]{Schrijver}.
+This is guaranteed, for example, if the normal fan of $P$ can be refined to a regular triangulation using no additional rays than the rows of $A$.
+If $A\vx \le \vb$ is TDI and $\vb$ is integral then $P$ is a lattice polytope.

 A particularly nice special class of TDI systems are those with a totally unimodular constraint matrix $A$.
 A matrix $A\in\R^{m\times n}$ is \emph{unimodular} if every maximal minor is in $\{0, \pm1\}$, and it is \emph{totally unimodular} if this holds for all minors.
 Note that negating columns or rows and adding unit vectors to the matrix does not change total unimodularity.
+There are various criteria to check whether a given matrix $A$ is totally unimodular, see e.g.~\cite[\pS19.2]{Schrijver} for a list and references.
 A system $A\vx \le \vb$ is TDI for every integral right hand side $\vb$ if and only if $A$ is totally unimodular.

-Surprisingly, many families of polytopes satisfy this.
-In fact, incidence matrices of bipartite graphs, incidence matrices of directed graphs, and sub-configurations of the root system $\rootA_{n-1}$ are all totally unimodular (see Sections \ref{sec:type-A-facets} and \ref{sec:edge-polytopes}).
+Surprisingly, many interesting families of polytopes can be defined by totally unimodular constraint matrices.
+In fact, incidence matrices of bipartite graphs, incidence matrices of directed graphs, and sub-configurations of the root system $\rootA_{n-1}$ are totally unimodular.
+For the former see Section~\ref{sec:characteristic-polytopes}, and for the latter class, which includes order polytopes and hypersimplices see Section \ref{sec:type-A-facets}.
+Furthermore, we consider polytopes spanned by the columns of incidence matrices in Sections~\ref{subsec:anarcpolytope} and \ref{sec:edge-polytopes}.

 Suppose we want to minimize a linear functional $\vc \in \R^n$ subject to constraints $A\vx=\vb$, and $\vx \ge \0$.
 We can interpret the columns of the $d \times n$ matrix $A$ as vectors in $\R^d$.
 Clearly, the system is (LP-)feasible if and only if $\vb$ belongs to the cone generated by these columns of $A$.
 If we assume that this cone is pointed, then we can consider $c_i$ as a weight of the $i$-th vector so that $\vc$ induces a regular subdivision of the cone.
 If this subdivision happens to be a unimodular triangulation, then the LP-optimum equals the IP-optimum for any $\vb$.
 This is because a feasible $\vb$ has a non-negative integral representation in ``its'' cone, and the PL function induced by $\vc$ is convex.